Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Conclusion

 The measured ventilation rates reinforced the effects observed in the flow field visualizations.
 Median ventilation rates differ by 35\% across multi-window ventilation configurations (cross, corner, and dual-sided), but changes in the surrounding flow field result in significantly more variability in the ventilation rates (50-85\%).
 For the higher canopy density (with higher $\lambda_f$), the overall reduction in wind speed resulted in 15\% reduced ventilation rates compared to the median.
 In addition, the flow field has to align more strongly with the streets and side yards, reducing sensitivity to wind angle.
 Wind angles that align with a room's ventilation axis or place one window on the upwind side of the building often drive high ventilation rates.
 In both cases, the inflow window is likely to be located in a high-pressure stagnation region, whereas the outflow window will be in a lower pressure region.
 However, as observed in the flow field visualizations, interference effects from surrounding buildings can play an equally important role in determining ventilation rates for specific wind angles.
 The importance of the specific configuration of surrounding buildings was further highlighted by considering the ventilation rates obtained in houses near quadrant edges.
 In certain cases, unique interference effects alter the ventilation rate by up to 60\% compared to houses in quadrant centers.
 To a lesser extent, the domain-scale effects of varying $\lambda_f$ and drag anisotropy also cause different ventilation rates across houses within a quadrant.

 In summary, this study reveals a nuanced interaction between urban canopy geometry and wind angle, which combine to determine the effectiveness of different natural ventilation configurations.
 Existing models used for the design and analysis of naturally ventilated buildings do not accurately represent these interactions, resulting in significant uncertainty when predicting ventilation rates in new or existing buildings.
 Future work should focus on developing new models that can better represent these geometry-specific canopy effects to accurately assess natural ventilation and cooling at larger scales.
 The LES data presented in this paper can provide a starting point for developing such models.
+Further simulations could explore buoyancy-driven ventilation with openings at different heights, such as skylights, as well as non-neutral boundary layer conditions.

 \begin{Backmatter}

 \paragraph{Acknowledgements} Computing for this project was performed on the Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.